Program Map

-The Associate Degree for Transfer in Geography is intended to satisfy the lower division requirements for a bachelor's in computer science at a CSU by developing an in-depth awareness and understanding of Earth’s natural environment and processes, culture,
+The Associate Degree for Transfer in Geography is intended to satisfy the lower division requirements for a bachelor's in geographic science at a CSU by developing an in-depth awareness and understanding of Earth’s natural environment and processes, culture, politics and economics for the globalized world in which we live.

 Overview